kuszmaul/graveyard/README.md

       This doesn't seem to make any difference for libc malloc, but it probably makes a difference for a bucketed malloc such as tcmalloc.
 - [ ] Change the search_distance to the number of slots instead of the number of buckets.
-- [ ] Implement stability
-    *   Need a reservation_count to tell us whether the current insertion must maintain stability.
-    *   Possibly specially handle the case where we do `reserve(size()+k)` for small `k`.
-In this case we might maintain a set of `k` offsets to values that are out of place so that on the next insert or reserve we can go fix those particular ones up.
 - [ ] Implement maps.
 One issue is how to deal with the `value_type =
      std::pair<const key_type, mapped_type>`.
 The F14 comment (F14Policy.h at
       `moveValue`. outlines three possibilities: